Maintainer - At

 3. At any time, evaluate and renew blazes as shown in Blazing Guideline.
 At any time, but particularly in the Fall, clean and shape waterbars as shown in Waterbar Guideline.

-4. A shelter, either within or at the end of a section, should be kept clean, the water source kept free of debris, and the notebook replaced when full.
+4. A shelter, either within or at the end of a section, should be kept clean, the water source kept free of debris, and the notebook replaced when full (or at the beginning of a new year).
 Maintenance of the privy should be done as shown in the Moldering Privy Guideline.

 Communication Responsibilities: Part of what you need to do is communicate with CMC both before and after any maintenance trip.
 Before, look up your section of trail in the CMC Maintenance website or contact the AT Supervisor to determine if there have been any reported problems.